Artistic Staff & Board of Directors

 As a music specialist in her church, she has been a clinician, a regional adult and youth choir director, and a children’s music instructor.
 She is an active member of the American Choral Directors Association of Minnesota (ACDA-MN) and credits her high school choir director, James Story, for leading her down this path because of his encouragement to her as a young musician.

-Erin’s happiest moments are with her family, especially when her husband, Matthew, strums on the ukulele and sings with their two beautiful daughters.
+Erin’s happiest moments are with her family, especially when her husband, Matthew, strums on the ukulele and sings with their four beautiful daughters.

 (Photo Credit: Pink Parasol Photography)